xerocross/we-assert-proof/README.md

 # We Assert

-A very small package for use in internally verifying the flow and logic of scripts.
+A very small package for use in internally verifying statements inside scripts and functions---not just black-box checking of outputs.

 #Usage